 - Stroller: If you have a baby or toddler, you’ll be happy to know that in most parts of the touristy part of Cusco, you can use a stroller (But keep in mind there are a lot of cobblestone streets so it won’t be smooth riding).
 Strollers aren’t that practical to use in Machu Picchu, but you can use one in the town of Aguas Calientes where most people spend a night before conquering the majestic ruins.
 If you have a jogging stroller, that would work even better.

-- Walking: Everyone we talked to said it’s pretty safe.
+- Walking: Cusco and Aguas Calientes were safe and easy to get around.
 Thanks to God we didn’t have any dangerous encounters, but we also weren’t out partying past 10 p.m. and we stayed in well lit and populated areas.
-A few nights we were out walking as a family near the Plaza de las Armas and felt quite comfortable.
+A few nights we were out at 9 p.m. walking as a family near the Plaza de las Armas and felt quite comfortable.

 - Bus, taxi, or private chauffeur: We used all of these forms of transportation (including a train ride to Machu Picchu), and they were all affordable (except the train ride to Machu Picchu) and easy to get.
 (Note: the train ride out of Cusco isn’t running right now.)

 We toured lots of sites in and around Cusco before heading to Machu Picchu.
 We split the tour into two days and still couldn’t fit in all of the sites.
 (All of the sites below require the Boleto Turistico del Cusco, and as far as I could tell, you cannot pay at the museum.
 You have to buy the Boleto at designated places.
 The ticket needs to be purchased in Cusco first.)

 - Ollantaytambo: This site is about an hour away so our tour included lunch, a tour of the ancient ruins in Ollantaytambo, and transportation.